-AT 100 Introduction to Automotive Technology 2 AT 111 Automotive Suspension and Steering Systems 4 AT 111 Automotive Suspension and Steering Systems 4 taken concurrently AT 121 Principles of Automotive Electricity and Electronics AT 100, which may be taken concurrently AT 150 Automotive Braking Systems AT 100, which may be taken concurrently AT 181 Automotive Engine Mechanical Repair AT 100, which may be taken concurrently AT 250 Advanced Braking Systems and Controls AT 121, AT 150 2 order to receive a "C" grade or better and thus demonstrate competency, students must complete assignments, exams and participate in class activities.
+Course Number Course Title Prerequisites Credits AT 100 Introduction to Automotive Technology 2 AT 111 Automotive Suspension and Steering Systems AT 100, which may be taken concurrently 4 AT 121 Principles of Automotive Electricity and Electronics AT 100, which may be taken concurrently 3 AT 150 Automotive Braking Systems AT 100, which may be taken concurrently 2 AT 181 Automotive Engine Mechanical Repair AT 100, which may be taken concurrently 4 AT 250 Advanced Braking Systems and Controls AT 121, AT 150 2

 Successful completion of the program requires a "C" grade or better in each of the courses listed above.
-In
+In order to receive a "C" grade or better and thus demonstrate competency, students must complete assignments, exams and participate in class activities.